-The following steps will show you how to create and rename process screens in WinCC Explorer.
+The following steps will show you how to create and rename process pictures in WinCC Explorer.

 New screens, which are still blank, can either be created using the "Graphics Designer" or WinCC Explorer.
 If you wish to process a screen immediately, create it using the "Graphics Designer" editor.
-If you wish to create all required process screens before you process them, we recommend that you use WinCC Explorer.
+If you wish to create all required process pictures before you process them, we recommend that you use WinCC Explorer.

-1. Create a new process screen:
+1. Create a new process picture.

-The process screen is displayed in the right partial window of the WinCC Explorer.
+The process picture is displayed in the right pane of WinCC Explorer.

-2. Rename the created process screen:
+2. Rename the new process picture.

-The process screen "START.pdl" is displayed in the right partial window of the WinCC Explorer.
+The process picture "START.pdl" is displayed in the right pane of WinCC Explorer.